raccoongang/openedx-wallet/README.rst

   - learners - (in theory) want to download verifiable credentials for not yet integrated wallets (with the further import from a disk);

 further development
+  - QA/developers - testing/understanding of the multi-storages option (more than 1 simultaneously active storages);
-  - QA/developers - future functionality extensions (new data models, new proof methods, etc.)
+  - QA/developers - future functionality extensions (new data models, new proof methods, etc.);

 ------